havocp/xsbt-wiki/Full-Configuration.md

 object MyBuild extends Build
 {
-	// All internal projects must be listed in `projects`. lazy val projects = Seq(root, sub1, sub2)

 	// Declare a project in the root directory of the build with ID "root".
 	// Declare an execution dependency on sub1. lazy val root = Project("root", file(".")) aggregate(sub1)